 - To be checked by PC members for Stage 2

-- Note: Due to the timeline, RR reports will not be published in the ESEM 2021 proceedings.
-Authors will present their RR during the conference either with live presentation or pre-recorded.
+- Note: Due to the timeline, RR reports will not be published in the ESEM 2022 proceedings.
+Authors will present their RR during the conference

-Before June 30, 2022: Authors submit a full paper to EMSE.
+Before June 30, 2023: Authors submit a full paper to EMSE Journal.
 Instructions will be provided later.
 However, the following constraints will be enforced:

 - PC members who reviewed an RR report in Stage 1 and their directly supervised students cannot be added as authors of the corresponding submission in Stage 2.

-Submissions can be made via the submission site (tbd) by the submission deadline.
-Any submission that does not comply with the aforementioned instructions and the mandatory information specified in the Author’s Guide is likely to be desk rejected.
+Submissions can be made via the submission site (https://easychair.org/my/conference?conf=esem22) by the submission deadline.
+Any submission that does not comply with the aforementioned instructions and the mandatory information specified in the Author Guide is likely to be desk rejected.
 In addition, by submitting, the authors acknowledge that they are aware of and agree to be bound by the following policies:

-- The ACM plagiarism policy and procedures (http://www.acm.org/publications/policies/plagiarism_policy).
-In particular, papers submitted to ESEM 2021 must not have been published elsewhere and must not be under review or submitted for review elsewhere whilst under consideration for ESEM 2021.
+Papers submitted to ESEM 2022 must not have been published elsewhere and must not be under review or submitted for review elsewhere whilst under consideration for ESEM 2022.
 Contravention of this concurrent submission policy will be deemed a serious breach of scientific ethics, and appropriate action will be taken in all such cases (including immediate rejection and reporting of the incident to ACM).
 To check for double submission and plagiarism issues, the chairs reserve the right to (1) share the list of submissions with the PC Chairs of other conferences with overlapping review periods and (2) use external plagiarism detection software, under contract to the ACM, to detect violations of these policies.

 NB: Please contact the ESEM RR track chairs with any questions, feedback, or requests for clarification.
 Specific analysis approaches mentioned below are intended as examples, not mandatory components.